mohan-chinnappan-n/cli-dx/jwt.md

 ### Generae server.key

-- Note: I have modified the cert and key files to protect,  so others can't use them!
+- NOTE: I have modified the cert and key files to protect,  so others can't use them!

 ```
 $ openssl genrsa -des3 -passout pass:x -out server.pass.key 2048